MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/mbbcx/nc-mbbcx-evt_mbb_device_send_mbim_fragment.md

 ### -param SendRequest

-A handle to the framework object that represents the request to send a fragemented MBIM message to the device.
+A handle to the framework object that represents the request to send a fragmented MBIM message to the device.

 ## -prototype